TheRegzi/TheRegzi/README.md

 I am a Front-End Development student at Noroff Vocational School.
 I started my studies in August 2023 and will finish in June 2025!

-- 🌱 I’ve been learning about design, project planning, HTML, CSS and Javascript at my studies so far.
+- 🌱 I’ve been learning about design, project planning, HTML, CSS, and JavaScript at my studies so far.
-- 🔭 I’m currently working on a project for myself outside of the studies, which is a weather website called "WeatherWise" which will use a weather API to fetch information about the weather in various places.
+- 🔭 I’m currently working on a project for myself outside of the studies, which is a weather website called "WeatherWise".
+This project will use a weather API to fetch information about the weather in various places.

 ### 🔧 Skills & Technologies

 - **Languages:** HTML, CSS, JavaScript
 - **Tools:** Git, VS Code

 ### ⚡ Some (fun) facts about me:
 - 26 years old.
 - Based in Oslo, Norway. 🏠